DeAndre Hopkins Player Prop Bets for NFL Week 14 | Arizona vs. Los Angeles 12/13/2021

 Matchup vs. Los Angeles

-- Hopkins' 66.2 receiving yards per game in his four career matchups against the Rams are 7.7 more than his over/under for Monday's game.
+- In his four matchups against the Rams, Hopkins' 66.2 receiving yards average is 7.7 more than his over/under for Monday's game (58.5).

-- Hopkins, in four matchups, had a touchdown catch once.
-But he did not have multiple TDs in that game.
+- In four matchups, Hopkins has had a TD catch in one game, but has yet to put up multiple TD catches in a single contest against the Rams.

 - Note: Hopkins' stats vs. Rams date back to 2016.

-- The Rams are conceding 257.1 passing yards per game this year, the NFL's 17th-ranked pass defense.
+- The Rams are giving up 257.1 passing yards per game this year, the NFL's 17th-ranked pass defense.

-- The Rams' defense is second in the league, allowing 1.2 passing touchdowns per game.
+- The Rams' defense is second in the NFL, conceding 1.2 passing touchdowns per game.

 Recent Performances